Fonta1n3/FullyNoded/Docs/QandA.md

 `StandUp.app` makes it super easy if you have a mac or the StandUp scripts also make it incredibly easy.

+#### Question : C-lightning - I added details of node.
+Clicked gear icon - got 'method not found' error.
+What to do?

+Did you install the http plugin In lightningd?

+Follow this guide.
+It is a new way of connecting and controlling `clightning` You’ll need to ask `mynode` to implement it, nodl, BTCPay etc...

+I’ll write a script that makes it easy but you will still need to be comfortable with a script.
+If you’ve already got `clightning` running its quite simple: [guide](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Lightning.md).

 ## Wallets

 #### Question : How I can erase a wallet in Fullynoded? or modify a name?